 Sometime in the summer of 1956, the John and Joan Fava House was designed by architect Carter Sparks and built in a hidden spot in the bluffs near the American River of Sacramento, California.

-On the misty morning of January 14th, 2016, the house burned.
+Then, on the misty morning of January 14th, 2016, the house burned.

 On January 28, 2016 I attempted to capture the burned ruins and make a 3d model using the photogrammetry process.
 I was interested in the parallel visual vocabulary that was happening between original scans done with a Kinect in 2013 and these newer charred ruins.

 Almost exactly three years ago, on March 3, 2013 I received an email from a gentleman who lives adjacent to this house.
-Clyde Cassady has been there since it was constructed that scorching summer of ’56, watching it’s magnificence rise out of the dry grass, brambles and scruffy oaks that nearly enveloped Winding Way.
+Clyde Cassady has been there since it was constructed that scorching summer of ’56, watching it’s magnificence rise out of the dry grass, brambles and scruffy oaks that enveloped Winding Way.
 He had picked this spot because it was cheap, and very, very far away from urban Sacramento, and so had Joan and John Fava.
 The Favas were artists, musicians and cowboys, who had commissioned an enigmatic and ambitious architect, Carter Sparks, to design their home “for living in the secluded open”.

 By 2013, the Archive had discovered and documented about 50 of Sparks’ custom work for individual clients (Sparks also designed contemporary tract homes for the Streng Brothers who built nearly 4000 of them in the Sacramento area).
 Of these custom works, a general trajectory of design considerations began to emerge if one looked through the timeline.
 Upon seeing the snapshots Mr. Cassady had emailed me, it was clear that this was a special house, as few of Sparks’ many designs even approached this level of expression.